MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 > [!NOTE]
 >
 2. Disconnect your Surface device from the Surface Dock, wait ~5 seconds, and then reconnect.
-The Surface Dock 1 Firmware Update will update the dock silently in background.
-The process can take a few minutes to complete and will continue even if interrupted.
+The Surface Dock 1 Firmware Update updates the dock silently in background.
+The process can take a few minutes to complete and continues even if interrupted.

 ## Monitor the Surface Dock 1 Firmware Update